DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 ### Working with more repos

 To work with more repos, add them to the `./sourcecode` subdirectory as we did with listrev.
 Be aware, though: if you're developing a new repo which itself depends on another new repo, daq-buildtools may not already know about this dependency.
-"New" in this context means "not listed in `/cvmfs/dunedaq.opensciencegrid.org/releases/dunedaq-v2.11.0-c7/dbt-build-order.cmake`".
-If this is the case, you have one of two options:

-* (Recommended) Add the names of your new packages to the `build_order` list found in `./sourcecode/dbt-build-order.cmake`, placing them in the list in the relative order in which you want them to be built.
+"New" in this context means "not listed in `/cvmfs/dunedaq.opensciencegrid.org/spack-releases/dunedaq-v3.2.0/dbt-build-order.cmake`".
+If this is the case, add the names of your new package(s) to the `build_order` list found in `./sourcecode/dbt-build-order.cmake`, placing them in the list in the relative order in which you want them to be built.

-* First clone and build your new base repo, and THEN clone and build your other new repo which depends on your new base repo.

 As a reminder, once you've added your repos and built them, you'll want to run `dbt-workarea-env` so the environment picks up their applications, libraries, etc.